SojiroFukuda/sview-gui/README.md

 sv.buildGUI(FILE_PATH)
 ```

-You can use pandas' DataFrame object for the argument.
+Also, you can use pandas' DataFrame object for the argument.

 ```python
 ## Sample Code 3 ##